nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Examples:
-* `listPersons` Lists all persons in the order they were inserted.
+* `listPersons` Lists all persons without performing any sorting.
 * `listPersons s/n` Lists all persons sorted by their names.